-These cheese buns are so good, you can eat them on their own — but they’re also excellent with butter or marmalade.
+Similar to limpa bread, these Swedish cheese buns are so good that you can eat them on their own, but they’re also excellent with butter or marmalade.

 The best part?
 They are perfect for making sandwiches.

 You don’t believe me?
-Drop by at (almost) any coffee shop in the morning in Stockholm, and you will see these buns prepared with some cured meat, vegetables, and cheese — all wrapped in plastic, as part of ‘to-go-breakfast.’
+Drop by (almost) any coffee shop in the morning in Stockholm, and you will see these ostfrallor prepared with cured meat, vegetables, and cheese—all wrapped in plastic—as part of ‘to-go breakfast.’

 Now you can give them a try yourself!

-IF YOU WANT MORE TRADITIONAL SWEDISH RECIPES, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT MORE TRADITIONAL SWEDISH BREAKFAST RECIPES, THEN YOU WILL LIKE THESE POSTS!

 Ingredients